boonecabaldev/BC-Portfolio/VimBuffersWindows.md

 # Mastering Vim: Buffers, Windows, and Your Text Editing Arsenal

+In this tutorial we will cover the basics of working with buffers and windows (called panes) in Vim using an example-driven approach.
+To get the most out of it, I strongly recommend that you keep Vim open and follow each step.
+Do not skip any steps.
+Just be patient and do each step, one at a time.
+Actively doing it will reinforce the concepts, making it easier to learn.

 ## Buffers: Your Textual Workspaces

 A buffer is an area in memory that stores text.
 Every time you open a file, its contents are read into a buffer, allowing makes changes to that buffer without affecting the original file.